Top 15 foods to cook when camping

 With my family, I seek out campsites that allow campfires.
-A fire is not just to keep us warm once the sun has gone down.
-We make good food on it too, which takes a little planning, but that's half the fun.
+A fire is not just to keep us warm once the sun has gone down – we make good food on it, too, which takes a little planning, but that's half the fun.
 Before I go, I might make pasta sauces, salad dressings, spice mixes and treats to take along and add to local produce – these days many campsites are near decent farm shops.

 After the effort of travelling and pitching a tent, make your first meal something that just needs heating up.
-Italian meatballs and a tomato sauce made at home and then dangled over the campfire in a Billy can, then some pasta, is ideal.
+Italian meatballs and a tomato sauce made at home and then dangled over the campfire in a billy can, then some pasta, is ideal.

-2. Take campfire treats
+2. Take campfire bites

 3. Children's bedtime treats

-6. Some beans
+6. Bountiful beans

 8. Sweet treats

-10. One-pot meal
+10. One-pot meals

-Visit cathandmathcamping.com for more of Cathy De Abaitua's camping tips and recipes or read stories of Cath's camping trips in her husband Matthew De Abaitua's book, The Art of Camping, published by Hamish Hamilton.
+Visit cathandmathcamping.com for more of Cathy De Abaitua's camping tips and recipes, or read stories of Cath's camping trips in her husband Matthew De Abaitua's book, The Art of Camping, published by Hamish Hamilton.